KrishnaChaitanya20/k8s-homelab/Readme.md

    - `ingress-nginx/`: Contains documentation for setting up ingress-nginx for kind clusters.
    - `prometheus-stack/`: Contains manifests and configurations for deploying the Prometheus monitoring stack(kube-prometheus-stack).
         - `ingress/`: Contains ingress config manifests for accessing Prometheus and Grafana dashboards.
+   - `metallb` : Contains the documentation and manifest files for setting up a Layer 2 MetalLB service.
+      > This `MetalLB` setup is only for bare metal cluster and not needed for kind based clusters

 ### Future Improvements